 The University of Texas at Austin has one of the best undergraduate management information systems degree programs in the country.
 It is consistently nationally ranked as first in all public programs of this nature by U.S. News and World Report.
 The MIS BBA program at UT is also nationally recognized as a leader in how this field is taught in colleges today.

 UT requires 120 credits in order for students to graduate.
 This includes the University Core, the Business Core, and the Major Core.
-Some courses students will participate in include Strategic Information Technology management, Introduction to Problem Solving and Programming and Web Application Development.
-Students will also be required to take a practicum that will ensure that they are mastering the subjects they are being taught in the classroom.
+Students will be required to take a practicum that will ensure that they are mastering the subjects they are being taught in the classroom.
+Some courses students will participate in include:

 Students at UT will be taught by a world-renown faculty, most of which have real-world experience in their field while others focus on research.
 This makes for an amazing educational environment, which includes lectures and special presentations by industry professionals.